-He is a member of the Private Equity team of Brookfield Business Partners LP, senior adviser at the consulting firm Brunswick Group, LLP and senior counsel in the law firm Sidley Austin LLP, where he works in the International Trade and Privacy and Cybersecurity areas.
-He is also an adviser to the Bill and Melinda Gates Foundation and a member of the advisory boards of the Centre for European Reform, the German Marshall Fund and the European Policy Centre.
+He is Managing Partner of Brookfield Partners Private Equity Group, senior adviser of Brunswick Group, LLP and a member of the advisory boards of the Centre for European Reform, the German Marshall Fund and the European Policy Centre.

 He studied Government at Harvard University and International Relations at the University of Oxford.